Cloud9-ine/E-Voting_SPC/README.md

        $ cd cgi-bin
        $ chmod 755 home.cgi
+       $ chmod 755 login.cgi
+       $ chmod 755 vote.cgi
+       $ chmod 755 admin.cgi
+       $ chmod 755 register.cgi

-3. Switch to the root folder again.
+4. Switch to the root folder again.
 Run this command to compile the backend program and the frontend, and your frontend will start at localhost:8000.

        $ cd ..
        $ make